 - Participants are required to wear a face covering at all times, regardless of vaccination status, while entering and inside the RiverCentre, except when actively eating or drinking.
 In education sessions, speakers are required to wear a face covering in the meeting room except when presenting their content and directly addressing the audience.
 Face coverings should cover both nose and mouth.
 We suggest bringing your own mask.
-LeadingAge Minnesota will have disposable masks available on-site for those who need one. - All participants are required to present a negative COVID-19 test result from a test administered no more than 48 hours prior to arriving at the Institute, regardless of vaccination status, before gaining entrance into the event.
-A retest during the week is not required. - Participants will be required to complete health screening questions onsite before gaining entrance into the event.
+LeadingAge Minnesota will have disposable masks available on-site for those who need one. - All participants are required to verify vaccination from COVID-19 or a negative COVID-19 test result administered no more than 72 hours prior to arrival.
+Registered participants are required to present proof of full COVID-19 vaccination or negative COVID-19 test result through a HIPAA-compliant online process using Event Farm/CLEAR before checking into the event.
+Limited access to onsite verification will be available.
+However, to avoid lines and prevent delays, verification in advance of the event is strongly recommended. - Participants will be required to complete health screening questions via the Event Farm/CLEAR app before gaining entrance into the event.